J-Tapio/gambina-hunter/README.md

 ## About

-Out of curiosity, I tried to learn how to use [Ebitengine](https://ebitengine.org) and created this tiny game where my pixelated friend hunts for Gambina (Vermouth & Gin cocktail, his favorite).
+Out of curiosity, I tried to learn how to use [Ebitengine](https://ebitengine.org) and created this tiny game as a present for my friend where my pixelated friend hunts for Gambina (Vermouth & Gin cocktail, his favorite).
 Comes with flavor of Duke Nukem sounds.

 Dead simple game with `dead simple 2D game engine for Go` -Ebitengine